-Deep Stall / Parachutal stall
+7 Deep Stall / Parachutal stall

-The R11 shows no parachutal tendencies, but should it happen, your first reaction should be to fully raise both brakes and the glider should return to normal flight.
+The R12 shows no parachutal tendencies, but should it happen, your first reaction should be to fully raise both brakes and the glider should return to normal flight.
 If nothing happens after a few seconds, make sure the trimmers are not in the fully slow position and apply some speed bar to regain normal flight.
+A full stall is an alternative way to effectively recover from parachutal stall.

-Ensure the glider has returned to normal flight (check your airspeed) before you use the brakes again.
+Ensure the glider has returned to normal flight (check your airspeed) before initiating a turn.

-IMPORTANT: Only a few cms of input from your brakes can maintain your wing in the stall.
-Always release your wraps if you have taken them!
+IMPORTANT: Only a few cms of brake input can maintain the wing in a parachutal stall, release wraps if you have taken them!